1 Chronicles 24

 Notes

-The chapter opens by recalling the four sons of Aaron and the tragic fate of the two eldest. נָדָב and אֲבִיהוּא "died before their father" -- a terse reference to the catastrophic event narrated in Leviticus 10:1-2, where they offered "strange fire" (unauthorized incense) before the LORD and were consumed by divine fire.
-The phrase "they had no sons" explains why all subsequent Aaronic priesthood descends through only two lines: Eleazar and Ithamar.
+The chapter opens by recalling Aaron's four sons and the loss of the two eldest. נָדָב and אֲבִיהוּא "died before their father," a brief allusion to Leviticus 10:1-2, where they offered unauthorized fire before the LORD and were consumed.
+Because they left no sons, the continuing priesthood descended through only two branches, Eleazar and Ithamar.

-The two priestly representatives involved in the division are significant figures. צָדוֹק (Zadok) was the descendant of Eleazar who served as high priest under David and Solomon, and whose line would dominate the priesthood from Solomon's reign onward (1 Kings 2:35). אֲחִימֶלֶךְ (Ahimelech), son of Abiathar, represented the line of Ithamar.
-There is some historical complexity here: Abiathar had been David's loyal priest during the wilderness years, but his line traced back through Eli to Ithamar.
+The two representatives named in the division matter. צָדוֹק (Zadok) represents the line of Eleazar; he served as high priest under David and Solomon, and his line would dominate the priesthood from Solomon onward (1 Kings 2:35). אֲחִימֶלֶךְ (Ahimelech), son of Abiathar, represents the line of Ithamar.
+That detail recalls the wider history of David's priesthood, since Abiathar had long served David and traced his line back through Eli to Ithamar.

 The Twenty-Four Courses (vv.
 7-19)